pm020202pm/Gymkhana_Election_App/README.md

 ### 2) VOTER PAGE
-• The voter logins using his ethereum address and secret key.
+• The voter logins using his ethereum address and secret key. <br>
-• The voter is provided with a dashboard, where he can seethe number of candidates in every category.
+• The voter is provided with a dashboard, where he can seethe number of candidates in every category.<br>
-• The voter can touch the ‘VOTE’ button to cast his vote to the candidate.
+• The voter can touch the ‘VOTE’ button to cast his vote to the candidate.<br>
-• The voter can also see the total number of votes casted till that time from overall voters.
+• The voter can also see the total number of votes casted till that time from overall voters.<br>

 ### 3) RESULT PAGE